• Skip to primary navigation

 As the most popular type, Bordeaux reds are typically medium or full bodied wines with aromatic notes of plums, black currants, and an earthy smell that resembles pencil lead or wet soil.

-Based on the region, vintage, and quality of the wine, its taste can range anywhere from sweeter ripe fruit to tart fruit.
+Based on the region, vintage, and quality of the wine, its taste can range anywhere from sweeter ripe fruit to tart fruit - for a contrasting fruit profile, see acai flavor guide for contrast.

 The wines usually contain a deep color, creating somewhat of a cross between dark ruby and black.